 - Business Letters

-English writing skills are practiced through business and personal letters.
+English writing skills are practised through business and personal letters.

 - Geometric drawing with instruments

 Geometrical shapes drawn freehand in earlier grades are now exact constructions with compass and straightedge, with an emphasis on the mathematical properties of these shapes.
 Business math and perimeter and area provide the means of introducing simple formulae.

 - Physics: acoustics, electricity, heat, cold, magnetism, optics

 The approach to physics is first through art, for example: acoustics begins with music.
 Acoustics or sound theory leads from familiar experiences in tone and speech to experimentation with sound phenomena of other kinds expressed in fractions, these relationships are revealed as number harmonies uniting the Mathematics curriculum with the Natural Sciences.
 The study of colour and experiments with light and shadow determine the law of light refraction through concrete experiences rather than theoretical statements.

 The approach to astronomy is geocentric or navigational astronomy.
 How does the night sky actually look to a person here, or at any other location on the earth, at different times of the day, and of the year?
 This orientation between earth and sky can support the children emotionally as they become ever more aware of the world around them.
 With the children’s increasing awareness of their physical bodies, the time is right for geology, the study of the physical body of the earth.
 North and South American geography is also studied.

 - Ancient History

 In this grade, history transitions from ancient to modern, from poetic consciousness to a search for truth in the form of scientific concepts.
 The Roman era epitomizes what the children are experiencing in their bodies.
 Seeking justice and cohesion in the world, the children are met with the law and logic of Roman and medieval history.